streamnative/function-mesh-website/docs/connectors/pulsar-io-overview.md

 A source is an application that ingests data from an external system into Pulsar.
 Common sources include other messaging systems and firehose-style data pipeline APIs.

-For a complete list of Pulsar built-in source connectors, see [source connector](io-connectors.md#source-connector).
+For a complete list of source connectors, see [source connector](https://hub.streamnative.io/).

 ## Sink

 A sink is an application that egresses data from Pulsar to an external system.
 Common sinks include other messaging systems, as well as SQL and NoSQL databases.

-For a complete list of Pulsar built-in sink connectors, see [sink connector](io-connectors.md#sink-connector).
+For a complete list of sink connectors, see [sink connector](https://hub.streamnative.io/).

 ## Processing guarantee